dreamgrove/dreamgrove/content/balance/Compendium.md

 <br>[Sustained AoE with ST(Assault of the Zaqali, Zskarn)](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAgCAJiIIJSQSikIFHgWiDkkkokESOQI0SKRIiGAFAQA?bgcolor=000000)
 <br>[Single target with burst AoE(Echo of Neltharion, Sarkareth)](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAgCAJiIIJSQSikIFHgWiDkkkokoJ5AhQLpEhIaAUAAB?bgcolor=000000)
 <br>[Echo of Neltharion Mythic](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAgCAJiIIJSQSikcgUgWiDkkkokoJ5AhQLpEhIaAUAAB?bgcolor=000000)
 <br>You can also use 2/2 Ursing Vigor when you don't need the Stampeding Roar CDR.
-The extra HP is required to more safely survive bomb overlaps.
+The extra HP can be useful to survive bomb overlaps.
 Warrior of Elune can also be used for movement when you get a bomb.
 <br>[Mythic Sarkareth](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAgCAJiIIJSQSikIFHgWiDkIJKJaSOQI0SKJhIaAUAAB?bgcolor=000000)
 <br>From a progression perspective it is better to single target down the big add, if your guild is having trouble killing the adds you could swap Warrior of Elune to Starfall instead.